CardinalNow/TerraformWorkshop/challenges/09-privatemoduleregistry/README.md

 ### Fix the Errors

-The `app-dev-modules/main.tf` file references the wrong modules source.
-Update all the modules sources to match your Terraform Enterprise Organization.
+The `/app-dev-modules/main.tf` file references the wrong modules source.
+Update all the modules sources (in your forked `azureworkshop-workspaces` GitHub repo) to match your Terraform Enterprise Organization.

-For example.
+For example:

 Change this: